 What does ‘span’ do in HTML?

-HTML Span vs. Div
+What’s the difference between HTML Span vs. div?

-Like span, div is a generic HTML element that you’ll see all over web pages.
-But, these two elements serve different purposes.
-Span is a generic inline element, while div is a generic block-level element.
+Similar to span, div is a generic HTML element that you’ll see all over web pages.
+However, the two elements serve different purposes — and it’s important to know which scenario you should use each in.

 <div> adds a line break after its closing tag, while <span> does not.
 This is why divs are “blocks” while spans are inline.